wangyuantoy/Tblog/README.md

 ### Start instruction

-database of this project is not deposited in a server, to have good experience you've got install [MongoDB](https://www.mongodb.com/download-center?jmp=nav#community)in your pc/laptop, and config like below as default:
+database of this project is not deposited in a server, to have good experience you've got install [MongoDB](https://www.mongodb.com/download-center?jmp=nav#community) in your pc/laptop, and config like below as default:

 > install path D:\MongoDB